What is the Best Exterior Masonry Paint?

 Textured masonry paint offers more protection.
 If you live in a harsher climate such as a seaside resort or a city with a high level of pollution, textured will serve a better purpose.
 It is also better for sealing up fine cracks.
-This doesn’t mean it will fix structural damage like magic, that’ll have to be addressed first and you should seek a structural engineer’s advice.
+This doesn’t mean that heavy textured masonry paint will fix structural damage like magic, that’ll have to be addressed first and you should seek a structural engineer’s advice.
 It will be more weather-resistant and better on already smooth surfaces.

 Again, we stumble upon a hotly contested subject.
 The simple answer, despite what may be written elsewhere on the internet, is yes.
 Our modern paints with their technologies and unique formulas allow both the surface to breathe and offer elasticity for movement which the elements may cause.
 Paints with plastic in them will not breathe as freely as those without granted, but it does not mean they will trap moisture in your wall indefinitely.

 Part of the problem here could be that The European Commission does not have an official ‘Breathability Scale’, which means the term is in danger of being interpreted at the reader’s discretion.
 There is no doubt it is a term thrown around loosely.
 ‘Breathable’ could mean that the fumes are not life-threatening, or it could mean that your wall will allow moisture to exit with ease and avoid damp or condensation.